 Fuel up: Another brunch spot where the drinks keep on flowing is Carroll Place.
 Here no Mimosas but delicious Bellinis, which are accompanied by giant Italian pizzas.
-Note to the detailed reader: the spider webs are not part of the daily decor, but of the Halloween decoration.

 West Village is characterized by beautiful tree-lined streets with static brownstones.
 Technically part of Greenwich Village, splitting it up gives me the chance to mention the IFC Center.
 This art house movie theater screens the newest independent and international movies.
 In addition, there are premieres and weekly series that take a leap into movie history.